akingdom/akingdom/README.md

 > Writer's Block?
 Think about things differently by: Adding a new communication; add in random text from any source at hand; take time to relax, help a stranger, rewrite in a different format (e.g. story as a screenplay), don't get bogged down, put down the basics and move on. -- Andrew Kingdom

 > Even experts know less than 1% of everything that can be known about life, the universe and everything.
-To think otherise is to not even be aware of your own ignorance.  — Andrew Kingdom
+To think otherwise is to not even be aware of your own ignorance.  — Andrew Kingdom

 > Being an expert in one field does not guarantee expertise in another field.
 For example, understanding the science of combustion doesn't automatically make me good at cooking food on a fire. — Andrew Kingdom